Cybersecurity for Your Business

 Like financial data, healthcare details are sensitive and call for the utmost level of protection.
 For this reason, the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule aims to protect medical records and personally identifiable health information by enforcing appropriate safeguards.
 The rule applies to health plans, health care clearinghouses, and providers who conduct health care transactions electronically — which applies to even most small practices today.

-While auto dealers have been subject to certain data security requirements in the past, amendments to the GLB Act now hold them to a higher standard.
+While automotive dealers have been subject to certain data security requirements in the past, updates to the FTC Safeguards Rule now hold them to a higher standard.
 As of 2022, dealerships will be held responsible for implementing IT general controls to protect customers’ data.

 The Payment Card Industry Data Security Standard (PCI DSS) requires all companies that accept, process, store, or transmit credit card data to have security measures in place that protect customers’ personal data.